 Why we’re the #1 energy-efficient national homebuilder.*

-Building more efficient homes doesn’t happen overnight — it takes time and dedication.
-And we’re proud to share that our enduring commitment to deliver communities that focus on sustainability has made us the #1 energy-efficient national homebuilder.*
+Building more efficient homes can make life more comfortable and help save you money — but this doesn’t happen overnight.
+It takes time and dedication, which is why we’re so proud to share that our commitment to delivering new homes that offer greater comfort, well-being and savings has made us the #1 energy-efficient national homebuilder.*

 Understanding Home Energy Rating System (HERS) Index scores.